alma4rebi/Sticky-Notes/README.md

    - Allow override Cinnamon theme.
    - Remember all desklets positions on the change to multiple instance.
    - Remember all minimized desklets.
-   - Raised the desklets over all apps.
+   - Now you can launch all instances of desklets to the top of all apps.
+   - You can hide the desklets.
+   - Was improved the settings.
+   - The images are vectors now.
    - Improve the code.

 0.9- Beta